wyne-ybanez/personal-portfolio-master/README.md

   There should be some sort of indicator or animation that can confirm whenever the user is hovering over a button or clicking on it when using a computer or desktop.

-  It should shrink it's windows and align items correctly when the user is minimizing the window or using a mobile phone.
+  It should shrink windows and align items correctly when the user is minimizing the window or using a mobile phone.
 The website should be responsive when viewed on modern devices.

   The website should function accordingly in modern web browsers.